Submission Guidelines

 • Submissions only via Submittable.

-• Simultaneous submits are cool, just do us the solid and withdraw it if needed.
+• Simultaneous submits are cool, just do us the courtesy to withdraw your work if needed.

 Share This